 BG: I introduced him to his first wife, I took pictures of their wedding…

-BG: Uh, I knew them through a lot of good times.
+BG: I knew them through a lot of good times.
 She really cleaned him up.
 At one point he was almost ten years sober.
-Uh, you know besides the coins you get from AA, you can get a keychain and he had hooked his keychains together and he had a whole little tail of like 10 years worth of being sober.
+Besides the coins you get from AA, you can get a keychain and he had hooked his keychains together and he had a whole little tail of like 10 years worth of being sober.
 And his wife had really kind of cleaned up his accounts.
 Dee Dee wrote the songs.
 He made a lot of money.